apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 ------------------------------------------------------------------------------------------------------------

-Normally we do not announce on providers in social media other than a new provider added which doesn't happen often.
+As a rule we announce only new providers that were added.
 If you believe there is a reason to announce in social media for another case consult with PMCs about it.
 Example for special case: an exciting new capability that the community waited for and should have big impact.